 (Rev. Dr. Jeff Hood is a Baptist pastor, theologian and activist living and working in Arkansas.
 Dr. Hood’s extensive work has appeared in numerous media outlets, including in the Dallas Morning News, Huffington Post, Fort Worth Star Telegram, Atlanta Journal Constitution, Los Angeles Times, WIRED magazine and on ABC, NBC, CBS, CNN, MSNBC, Fox News, and NPR.
 He writes regularly at https://www.patheos.com/blogs/jeffhood/.

 (Jeff’s other articles in this edition of the jonestown report are On “The Letter Killeth” and On the Power of Love: A Peoples Temple Agricultural Parable.
-He can be reached at firstname.lastname@example.org.)
+The collection of his articles for this site appears here.
+He can be reached at email@example.com.)